Arctesthes avatar: Habitat and hosts

 This species inhabits short-lived wetlands on the Denniston Plateau and Mount Rochfort in the West Coast at altitudes of between 640 and 1000 m.
 Larvae of sister species in this genus feed on various species of native herbaceous plants.
 It has been hypothesised that the sole host of the larvae of this species is Liparophyllum gunnii, as females have been observed laying eggs on the underside of the leaves of this plant.
 An attempt was made to rear this species in captivity, with the larvae being feed on wilting leaves, stems and roots of this plant, but this was unsuccessful.

 Behaviour

 This species is a day flying moth.
 Adults have been observed on the wing in February and March.

 Conservation status

 A. avatar has the "Nationally Critical" conservation status under the New Zealand Threat Classification System.
 It was given this classification as its total area of occupancy is smaller than 1 ha, in just one location.
 Since this classification this moth has also been located at Mount Rochfort, near the type locality of the species, but it is still regarded as being extremely localised.
+The threat status for this species was evaluated again in 2025 and confirmed to the "Nationally Critical".
+The 2025 evaluation stated the species was in need of conservation research and that it was regarded as being found at one location.

+Award

+In 2026 this species was awarded the Bug of the Year by the Entomological Society of New Zealand.